fmazzant/RestClient/README.md

 ### What is RestClient?

 The goal of RestClient is to enable developers to easily connect to any server in a really easy way.
-Is necessary define or have defined Data Transfer Object (Dto) entities to play faster.
+Just define your Data Transfer Object (Dto) and start playing the client!

 That may look something like this and use Build() method to create a RestBuilder from Rest: